max-hill/virus-project/analysis/trilonet/readme.md

 done
 ```

-# 127986 is the "cleaned sequences length" for set1c, and 127992 is for set1b.
-This is why we were getting the out of bounds error.
+(Note that 127986 is the "cleaned sequences length" for set1c, and 127992 is
+for set1b.
+This is why we were getting the out of bounds error in previous experiments.)

 # Experiment 23 - no breakpoints supplied